Black Indians in the United States: Native American Freedmen

 Similarly, the Seminole Nation of Oklahoma moved to exclude Seminole Freedmen from membership.
 In 1990 it received $56 million from the US government as reparations for lands taken in Florida.
 Because the judgment trust was based on tribal membership as of 1823, it excluded Seminole Freedmen, as well as Black Seminoles who held land next to Seminole communities.
 In 2000 the Seminole chief moved to formally exclude Black Seminoles unless they could prove descent from a Native American ancestor on the Dawes Rolls.
 2,000 Black Seminoles were excluded from the nation.
-Descendants of Freedmen and Black Seminoles are working to secure their rights.
+Descendants of Freedmen and Black Seminoles are working to secure equal citizenship and rights within tribes.

 There's never been any stigma about intermarriage", says Stu Phillips, editor of The Seminole Producer, a local newspaper in central Oklahoma.
 "You've got Indians marrying whites, Indians marrying blacks.
 It was never a problem until they got some money.

 An advocacy group representing descendants of Freedmen of the Five Civilized Tribes claims that members are entitled to be citizens in both the Seminole and Cherokee nations, as many are indeed part Native American by blood, with records to prove it.
 Because of racial discrimination, their ancestors were classified and listed incorrectly, under only the category of Freedmen, at the time of the Dawes Rolls.
 In addition, the group notes that post-Civil War treaties of these tribes with the US government required they give African Americans full citizenship upon emancipation, regardless of blood quantum.
 In many cases, Native American descent has been difficult for people to trace from historical records.
 Over 25,000 Freedmen descendants of the Five Civilized Tribes may be affected by the legal controversies.

 The Dawes Commission enrollment records, intended to establish rolls of tribal members for land allocation purposes, were done under rushed conditions by a variety of recorders.
 Many tended to exclude Freedmen from Cherokee rolls and enter them separately, even when they claimed Cherokee descent, had records of it, and had Cherokee physical features.
 Descendants of Freedmen see the tribe's contemporary reliance on the Dawes Rolls as a racially based way to exclude them from citizenship.